Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 Nor, frankly, were any of them willing to enter an enclosed space unless absolutely necessary, given the Hunter’s demonstrated proclivities with forcefields...

 There was activity though.
-Things had been quiet, and then, suddenly...they weren’t.
+Things had been quiet, and then, suddenly... they weren’t.
 No alarms or anything, just suddenly there were vehicles making the bridges rumble as they crossed the storm canal, and the occasional staccato clatter of Hunter appendages scuttling in groups at street level.
 It didn’t feel like a shift change or whatever, either.
 It felt like a mobilization.
 It felt like they’d been *noticed.*

 ...The fur at Regaari’s nape wanted to stand up.
 This wasn’t right.